Scale invariant radiative neutrino mass model: Summary

-The imposed symmetries constrain the scalar potential of the ordinary scotogenic model.
-This constrained scalar potential could affect phenomenological consequences of the model.
-A DM candidate has to be not the lightest neutral component of the inert doublet scalar $\eta$ but the lightest right-handed neutrino.
+The imposed symmetries constrain the scalar potential of the ordinary scotogenic model which is included as a part of this extended model.
+This constrained scalar potential and the existence of the singlet scalars could cause phenomenological consequences different from the ones of the ordinary scotogenic model.
+In this study, a certain texture of the neutrino Yukawa couplings is assumed for the analysis.
+Using such an assumption, we find that a DM candidate has to be not the lightest neutral component of the inert doublet scalar $\eta$ but the lightest right-handed neutrino.
 Moreover, the freezeout scenario cannot be applied for it to explain the DM abundance and then only the freezein scenario is applicable for it.
 Since the right-handed neutrino mass is induced through the coupling to a singlet scalar, the lightest right-handed neutrino as DM is produced through the scattering among right-handed neutrinos mediated by it.
-This nature severely constrains its mass range to the one less than $O(1)$ MeV.
+This nature severely constrains its mass in the range less than $O(1)$ MeV.
 It contains a mass region where the small scale structure problem could be resolved partially through a sterile neutrino.
 The baryon number asymmetry is found to be explained through the resonant leptogenesis.
 An interesting point of the model is that the mass degeneracy among $N_{2,3}$ and $\eta$ assumed for the appropriate generation of the electroweak scale also plays a crucial role to make the model consistent with the successful leptogenesis through the resonance.
-The present model may be considered as a candidate of the UV completion of the scotogenic model.
+Although further study is required to clarify the phenomenological consequences in the cases defined by more general neutrino Yukawa textures, the model with a suitable neutrino Yukawa texture may be considered as a candidate of the model which can solve the problems in the scotogenic model.